SeanBrayUCL/PHAS0100Assignment1/README.md

 Build Instructions
 ------------------

-The project can be built using the following commands:
+When sitting in the git repository PHAS0100Assingment1/Assignment1, the project can be built using the following commands:
 ```
-git clone https://github.com/SeanBrayUCL/PHAS0100Assignment1  (note: this repository is private, but command would work if public)
 mkdir build
 cd build
 cmake ..